Fidelity Bonds

 Fidelity bonds provide financial coverage when your employees engage in dishonest acts that could otherwise bankrupt your small business.

-Specifically, this policy protects your business against:
+Specifically, this bond protects your business against:

 Purple check mark